davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/define-logical-dual.md

 We'd call the top poset in this example the "dual" (or opposite) of the bottom poset, and vice-versa.
 Our author uses $P^{op}$ for this dual poset, but an alternative notation is $P^d$, which may be more appropriate when you are using the word "dual" regularly (or just to save a letter).

 Let's say instead that we were given these two posets and asked if they are duals.
 In that case we'd check that there is an [Order isomorphism](https://en.wikipedia.org/wiki/Order_isomorphism) between one and the dual of the other.

++++

 The drawing of the posets above is a special case of duality showing a *self-dual* poset; there is an order isomorphism between the poset and its own dual.
-The following poset is not self-dual (derived from [original](https://en.wikipedia.org/wiki/Duality_(order_theory)#/media/File:Duale_Verbaende.svg)):
+The following poset is not self-dual (derived from [this example](https://en.wikipedia.org/wiki/Duality_(order_theory)#/media/File:Duale_Verbaende.svg)):

 +++